gabemorris12/mechanism/readme.md

 Gears are not yet supported for this package.
 The goal in the future is to be able to design a custom gear by knowing properties of an involute gear tooth.
 Similarly to the cam profile, the coordinates could be extracted.

-The results acquired from using this package are not responsible for any failed design.

 # Results/Examples

 `fourbarlinkage.py`